ISAITB/docs-tdl/source/handlers/index.rst

 A typical use case for the ``TokenGenerator`` is to generate text tokens that can be used in test cases either as input parameters to e.g. messaging calls (see :ref:`handlers-inputs-outputs`) or as values to replace in loaded text templates (see :ref:`test-case-expressions-template-files`).
-The ``uuid`` operation provides a random and unique identifier where special formatting is not required, whereas the ``timestamp`` operation generates a timestamp string that includes date/time values but can also have fixed parts (e.g. if you need to generate a text token with a fixed part and a variable part based on the current date/time).
+The ``uuid`` operation provides a random and unique identifier where special formatting is not required (apart from an optional prefix and postfix), whereas the ``timestamp`` operation generates a timestamp string that includes date/time values but can also have fixed parts (e.g. if you need to generate a text token with a fixed part and a variable part based on the current date/time).
 Finally, the ``string`` operation is noteworthy as it can be used to generate any kind of text token with both fixed and random parts.
 The template to consider for the output is provided as a regular expression with the value to be returned being a random string to match it.

 .. note::
     **Default format for input dates:** If a ``date`` is provided without an ``inputFormat``, the pattern of ``dd/MM/yyyy'T'HH:mm:ss.SSSZ`` is assumed